przet/krumblr/README.md

 * Fork this repo.
 * Code your app.
-* Commit your changes (frequent commits are good).
+* Commit your changes (frequent commits are good; separate branches for different features are also good).
-* Submit a pull request so we can see what you've done.
+* Send us a link and/or submit a pull request so we can see what you've done.

 If you'd like to show us a working app, you could deploy to something like Heroku, or even include CI using Travis, but don't feel obliged.
-As long as we
+As long as we can get it up and running on localhost, that's fine.